CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### How should I approach a supervisor?
 Email them with a brief introduction of why you're interested in working with them/on their project and about you - what you're interested in, and if you've taken classes with them.
 Ask if they can meet you, and give them some ideas of days and times you're free.

+Try to sound interested in their work.
+If they don't respond in a few working days, send a reminder - and if they don't reply to the reminder in 3 working days, [contact Mike and Sarah](/contact).

 ### What are supervisor slots?
 Each year supervisors are allotted a certain number of projects that thy have to supervise.
 Most supervisors will refuse to take on any more students if they have already filled up their allotment - which they are perfectly allowed to do.